mgb513/Interactive-Data-Vis-Fall2025/src/lab_4/index.md

 })
 ```

-While activities at each of the suspects' show heavy metal readings, the long-lasting/ongoing activities don't show signs of compounding heavy metals measures, and levels stay mostly below 20 ppb (the EPA's concern level).
-The spikes in heavy metal pollution above the regulatory limit of 30 ppb remain confined to the activities of ChemTech.
+While activities at all locations show heavy metal readings, the long-lasting/ongoing activities don't show signs of compounding heavy metals measures, and levels stay mostly below 20 ppb (the EPA's concern level). <b>The spikes in heavy metal pollution above the regulatory limit of 30 ppb remain confined to the activities of ChemTech.</b>

 <!--